-For some people, over-the-counter or prescription creams are enough to keep psoriasis under control.
-But if your skin remains itchy, scaly, and red, you can try phototherapy, which is also called light therapy.
+For some people, over-the-counter or prescription creams are enough to manage psoriasis.
+However, if your skin remains itchy, scaly, and red, you can try phototherapy.
+It’s also known as light therapy.

-A variety of different types of ultraviolet light treatment exist.
-If you’re interested in trying this approach, the key is to determine what will work best for you.
+A variety of different types of UV light treatments exist.
+If you’re interested in trying this approach, the key is to determine which one will work best for you.

 To be safely treated with phototherapy, it’s best to talk to your doctor about your options.
 Your doctor will make sure it’s safe for you.

 Phototherapy is considered safe for both children and women who are pregnant.

 If you’re ready to try phototherapy, consider which treatment will be best for you.
 Your doctor may recommend combining UV therapy with a prescription cream.

 Narrowband ultraviolet B (NB-UVB) light therapy